B2B Lead Generation Glossary

 Lead Grading

-Lead grading evaluates prospect quality based on ideal client profile fit, separate from behavioral scoring in B2B lead qualification.
+Scoring measures behavior.
+Grading measures fit.
+Lead grading evaluates prospect quality against your ideal client profile, separate from any behavioral signals, in B2B lead qualification.

 Related terms: Lead Scoring, Marketing Qualified Lead, Product Qualified Lead